juan11iguel/SOLhycool/modeling/matlab/data_driven_from_first_principles/README.md

 # Data Driven from First Principles

-Welcome to the **Data Driven from First Principles** repository!
 This folder contains resources, scripts, and documentation for integrating data-driven methods with first-principles modeling.
 The goal is to leverage machine learning and statistical techniques alongside physics-based models to enhance predictive accuracy and insight.

 ## Folder files